-THE TRUST AGREEMENT
+THE TRUST DOCUMENTS

 The Mega certificates offered hereby are issued pursuant to the terms of the trust documents.
 We have summarized below certain provisions of the trust documents.
 This summary is not complete and may be modified by specific provisions described in the prospectus supplement for a specific issuance of Mega certificates.
 If there is any conflict between the information in this prospectus and the specific provisions of the trust documents, the terms of the trust documents will govern.
-You may obtain a copy of the trust agreement from our Washington, DC office or our Web site at www.fanniemae.com.
-You may obtain a copy of the issue supplement that applies to your issuance of Mega certificates from our Washington, DC office.
+The trust agreement is available on our website at www.fanniemae.com.
+You may also obtain a copy of the trust agreement and the issue supplement that applies to your issuance of Mega certificates from our Washington, DC office.